gvwilson/sdxjs/introduction/index.md

 [%inc example.js %]

-Unix shell commands are shown like this:
+Unix [%g shell "shell" %] commands are shown like this:

 [%inc example.sh %]